-Undergraduate Course Descriptions
+Undergraduate and Graduate Course Descriptions

 Not all courses are offered every semester or even every year.
 Check with the site registrar for the current course schedule.
 Unless indicated otherwise, all classes are 3-credit hours.
-PIU also offers some courses online (Distance Education) and/or in hybrid (partially on-site and partially online) by some of our regular PIU faculty members each semester.
+PIU also offers some courses online (Distance Education) and/or in a hybrid format (partially on-site and partially online) by some of our regular PIU faculty members each semester.
 These are posted on each semester's course schedule for your convenience.
 Note: Students are strongly encouraged to take their 100 and 200 level courses before their 300 and 400 level courses.